JJJUhlar/jjjuhlar.github.io/page_one.markdown

 ---
 layout: page
-title: New Page
+title: Links
-permalink: /page_one/
+permalink: /Links/
 ---

+This page will include contact details and links to me on other websites etc.

 Hey look, this is a new page that I made.
 Isn't this pretty cool!
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)